csecht/CountBOINCtasks/README.md

 The `GcountTasks` single file executable was created with PyInstaller available from https://pypi.org/project/pyinstaller/

 #### GcountTasks.app - MacOS
 A **MacOS** standalone of gcount-tasks is available.
 Download and extract the GitHub distribution package as outlined above.
-Inside CountBOINCtasks-master/Standalone_distributables folder is `GcountTasks.dmg`.
+Inside CountBOINCtasks-master/Standalone_distributables folder is `GcountTasks_mac.dmg`.
 Mount that image and move the `GcountTasks.app` to your Applications folder or where you like.
-Alternatively, the distributable app can be downloaded directly from https://github.com/csecht/CountBOINCtasks/blob/master/Standalone_distributables/GcountTasks.dmg.
+Alternatively, the distributable app can be downloaded directly from https://github.com/csecht/CountBOINCtasks/blob/master/Standalone_distributables/GcountTasks_mac.dmg.

 The first time you try to open the app, however, you will get a message saying it can't be opened.
 Click "Cancel", go into System Preferences > Security & Privacy, click the "Open anyway" button, then "Open".
 It does not open initially because it was not downloaded from the Apple Store or from a recognized Apple developer.